 Jordanathrix nr superba

-Dicyrtoma fusca is a small globular springtail (1-2mm) which varies considerably in colour from a dark maroon red to a paler yellow form, the mottled patterning also varies:
+Dicyrtoma fusca is a small globular springtail (1-2mm) which varies considerably in colour from a dark maroon red to a paler yellow form, the mottled patterning also varies.
+The head and the body are always the same colour:

 The above (commonest) forms are known as Dicyrtoma fusca var.1.
 There is also a much rarer melanistic dark (almost black) form, Dicyrtoma fusca var.2 (not known from VC55), and a leucistic form with dark ocelli on a pale eyepatch, Dicyrtoma fusca var. rufescens: